Otc And Consumer Health Regulatory Pathways In Us Eu And Uk — Regulatory Risks, Documents and Practical Controls

 United States

-FDA regulates OTC products through 21 CFR Part 330, which sets forth the requirements for the labeling, manufacturing, and marketing of these drugs.
+In the United States, the FDA regulates OTC products through 21 CFR Part 330, which sets forth the requirements for the labeling, manufacturing, and marketing of these drugs.
 The key points include:

 • OTC products must be safe and effective for their intended use, using a monograph or an NDA (New Drug Application) procedure.